Frequently Asked Questions

 The goal of our Naturopathic Doctors is to understand the patient and all the factors that impact his/her health.
 An initial visit will last approximately 1 hour depending on the doctor.
 The ND will take an in-depth patient history providing ample time to fully explore your condition.
 In addition, the information from a physical exam and lab tests may assist in making an assessment and diagnosis.
 A personal treatment plan will then be created to help facilitate your healing process.

 How many visits do I need?

 It is essential that contact be maintained between the doctor and the patient to ensure that healing is maximized.
 As each situation is individual, the frequency of follow-up visits will change depending on the type of condition and treatment modalities chosen.
-An acute condition may require visits to be more frequent that a chronic condition.
+An acute painful condition may require visits to be more frequent that a chronic condition.

 How are Naturopathic Doctors trained?